The Collaborative Degree Program

 While Cornell is truly a global university, international applicants are required to be proficient in English.
 You can find specific application requirements and the necessary TOEFLS or IELTS scores, visit Cornell’s international student page.

 I am slotted into the BPS track.
 What are the requirements to enter the Master of Management in Hospitality (MMH) program at Cornell after I graduate?

 Sometimes it helps in your decision making to visit the campus, so if you haven’t been to Ithaca, it is a nice trip and you can experience the community, which is relatively small but diverse.
 The admissions team recommends requesting information online as it adds you to their database and then, even if you decide not to apply to the MMH program immediately, you still receive news and updates.

 How much does the MMH program cost?
 What financing options are available?

 The MMH program is a one year, three semester program and tuition for 2019-2020 is $28,275 per semester.
-A full list of estimated expenses will help you budget for your graduate studies and there are a number of opportunities for financing your graduate education, including veterans benefits, loans, scholarships, employer assistance, and the Jeanne Kanders Restaurant, Food and Beverage Graduate Assistantship which is awarded annually to applicants with a culinary undergraduate degree.
+A full list of estimated expenses will help you budget for your graduate studies and there are a number of opportunities for financing your graduate education, including veterans benefits, loans, scholarships, and employer assistance.